RENEE MONTAGNE, Host:

 SHAPIRO: Connie's husband, Howard, sold his successful business to underwrite their work.
 Connie, who'd been terrified of speaking in public, went on TV morning shows and testified before lawmakers.

-Their idea was simple: Force schools to disclose all crime that happens on campus.
-Then students and their parents would be informed.
+MONTAGNE: Force schools to disclose all crime that happens on campus.
+Then students - and their parents - would be informed.
 And the campus would get safer because under public scrutiny, college presidents would have no choice but to get serious about preventing crime.